-From Mentor to pupil: the rise of Bears QB Mitch Trubisky
+From Mentor to pupil: The rise of Bears QB Mitch Trubisky

 The folks back home still tell Mitch Trubisky that it was the greatest game they had ever seen.